Annual Christmas Eve jazz concert canceled after Trump’s name installed on Kennedy Center

 The jazz performance is a yearly holiday tradition held at the Kennedy Center.
 Prior to its cancelation, the concert offered both an in-person and a livestream option for spectators looking to share in holiday cheer.

-Redd, a longtime member of the DC music scene, said there is currently no plan to reschedule the performance.
+Redd, who said he has led this concert since 2006 after inheriting the position from the late jazz bassist Keter Betts, told CNN there is currently no plan to reschedule the performance.

-CNN reached out to the Kennedy Center for comment.
-The Associated Press previously reported on the cancelation.
+The performer is no stranger to the DC music scene.
+He served as a member of the Smithsonian Jazz Masterworks Orchestra for 15 years and an artist-in-residence at The Smithsonian Jazz Café from 2004 to 2008, according to his website.

+“I’ve been performing at the Kennedy Center since the beginning of my career and I was saddened to see this name change,” Redd said.

 The effort to rename the building has raised legal concerns as to whether the board has the authority to rename the arts institution, which Congress designated in 1964 as a memorial to the assassinated Democratic president.